FIXTURES, FAUCETS AND FIXTURE FITTINGS

 Temperature-actuated mixing valves, which are installed to reduce water temperatures to defined limits, shall comply with ASSE 1017.
 Such valves shall be installed at the hot water source.

 Temperature-actuated, flow-reduction devices, where installed for individual fixture fittings, shall conform to ASSE 1062.
-Such valves shall not be used as a substitute for the balanced pressure, thermostatic or combination shower valves required for showers in Section P2708.3.
+Such valves shall not be used alone as a substitute for the balanced pressure, thermostatic or combination shower valves required for showers in Section P2708.3.